Spdware/University-Notes/University/archive/BIS 1/Information Processing Perspective.md

 ![](https://i.imgur.com/mqdnUAy.png)

 Positivistic approach, hierarchy is banned on planning and control of the work below your position.
 Usually same level component discuss between them. if you are an executor you don't have to make decisions as if they are wrong is your fault if they are right the merit goes to your boss.
 There is also the problem information shouldn't be shared between different teams(NDA violations).
-But if it arise this problem the executor should ask is boss for a solution so the boss has to make a decision/ask is boss for permission or a plan.
+But if it arise this problem the executor should ask his boss for a solution so the boss has to make a decision/ask his boss for permission or a plan.

 ![](https://i.imgur.com/4ex52Kk.png)

 Exception can to occurs but they are addressed making a decision, then asking manager to a decision and then styling a procedure to handle the decision.
 But as the number of exception arise the structure can be overloaded and postpone the resolution of new exception(Issue is bounded rationality).
-When the exception cannot be handled the organization can only implements horizontally comunnication.
+When the exception cannot be handled the organization can only implements horizontally communication.
 #### Horizontal (lateral) information system
 Types of organization structures: